 The Garden hosted its first-ever Ethnobotany Symposium on October 11-12, 2019.
 Over the course of two days, the vast discipline of ethnobotany was explored through a variety of lectures, hands-on workshops, tours, and demonstrations.
 The Garden hosted both local and world-renowned speakers and presented examples of the undeniable, multi-faceted relationship between people and plants.
 View the list of speakers, agenda, and photos from the event here.

 Trees & Tones

-The UC Botanical Garden hosted a four-part series that highlighted the relationship between music and plants as seen in instrument making and musical traditions throughout the world.
+The UC Botanical Garden hosted a four-part series, October through November 2018, that highlighted the relationship between music and plants as seen in instrument making and musical traditions throughout the world.
 Each lecture was accompanied by a concert or demonstration.

 African Blackwood – Oboes · Brenda Schuman-Post, Sonic Forest